 Get the recipe: Classic kebabs

 Whip up this speedy and delicious stir-fry tonight for the whole family.
 It's packed full of protein from the chicken and cashews and is a great way to get some of your 5-a-day in one meal.
 Drizzle in a light soya sauce and it's ready to be served in under half an hour.

 Get the recipe: Chicken and cashew nut stir-fry

 This fiery chicken curry is perfect if you fancy a change from your usual chicken curry.
 Made with fresh mango and spiced red chilli, serve this curry with kidney beans and rice.
 If you want to opt for a lighter version served with salad.

 Fish is an excellent source of protein and is full of omega-3.
 Rustle up this healthy mackerel with salad for a light, summery dinner or serve with homemade potato wedges or chips baked in the oven instead of fried in oil.

-This delicious Thai curry by the Hairy Bikers is one of their Hairy Dieters classics using veggies like peppers and onion, half-fat coconut milk for the base of the sauce and plenty of chicken to keep you fuller for longer.
+This delicious Thai curry by the Hairy Bikers is one of their Hairy Dieters classics and the perfect healthy dinner option using veggies like peppers and onion, half-fat coconut milk for the base of the sauce and plenty of chicken to keep you fuller for longer.

 Get the recipe: Hairy Bikers' Thai chicken and coconut curry